Types of Degrees Laboratory Technician Majors Are Getting

 Online Laboratory Technician Programs

-In 2018-2019, 310 schools offered a clinical laboratory technician program of some type.
+In the 2020-2021 academic year, 309 schools offered some type of laboratory technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|